 I hope I answered your question about how to get bad reviews removed from Yelp.

-To summarize, if the review is truthful, your best bet is to seek out the best online reputation management services and organically bury any negative material.
+To summarize, if the review is truthful, your best bet is to seek out the best online reputation management company and organically bury any negative material.
 However, if you’re dealing with a fake yelp review you should reach out to their support team to file a complaint.